Therapy for Sensitive Overachievers

 You grew up quickly, learning to anticipate others’ needs while setting your own aside.
-Now, you may find yourself deeply attuned to the world yet struggling to offer yourself the same understanding.
-The habits that once kept you safe—people-pleasing, perfectionism, or staying hyper-independent—now leave you anxious, overextended, and quietly burned out.
-You might feel torn between generosity and resentment, craving connection but fearing that boundaries will push others away.
+Now, you may find yourself deeply attuned to the world, yet struggling to offer yourself the same understanding.
+Patterns that once kept you safe, such as people-pleasing, perfectionism, or staying hyper-independent, may now leave you feeling anxious, overextended, and quietly burned out.
+You might feel torn between generosity and resentment, craving connection while fearing that boundaries will push others away.

+I often work with sensitive, capable adults who appear high-functioning on the outside, yet feel anxious, overextended, or quietly burned out beneath the surface.
 Therapy offers a space to slow down and listen to what lies beneath the overwhelm.
-Perhaps someone important in your life—a parent, caregiver, or another influential figure—was dismissive of your needs or showed love conditionally, leaving you unsure of your worth.
-These early imprints can shape the way you move through the world, making guilt, self-doubt, and emotional depletion feel like the cost of being “good.”
+Often, these patterns have roots in early relationships, where your needs may have been dismissed, minimized, or met conditionally.
+Over time, this can shape how you move through the world, making guilt, self-doubt, and emotional depletion feel like the cost of being “good” or capable.

-But pushing through isn’t the answer.
-Together, we’ll bring awareness to the patterns that keep you striving and constricted, tending to the parts of you that had to adapt too soon.
-This work blends reflection, body awareness, and imagination, meeting the psyche as both a guide and a storyteller.
-Therapy becomes a creative process: a way of exploring your inner world, opening new perspectives, and reclaiming your energy for a more grounded, authentic life.
+Pushing through is rarely the answer.
+In our work together, we bring gentle awareness to the patterns that keep you striving and constricted, while tending to the parts of you that had to adapt too soon.
+This process blends reflection, body awareness, and imagination, meeting the psyche as both a guide and a storyteller.
+Therapy becomes a creative and restorative process, opening new perspectives and helping you reclaim energy for a more grounded, authentic life.

 Finding the right therapist is important, and the best way to know if we’re a good fit is to connect.
 I invite you to schedule a free 20-minute consultation.